jknlsn/hgv-php7/README.md

 ## Bugs / known issues

 1. WordPress Customizer doesn't work with Varnish set up.
 To resolve, follow the aboves step to turn off Varnish and then reverse when done.
 2. WordPress installation may fail due to unescaped characters in the salts variable killing Ansible.
-To retry, remove the files from the directory installed to, i.e. /var/www/html/website with the command `rm -rf /var/www/html/website/*`
+To retry, remove the files from the directory installed to, i.e. /var/www/html/website with the command `rm -rf /var/www/html/website/*`, and then re-run the playbook with `sudo ansible-playbook -i hosts playbook.yml -c local`